MedTechChain/.github/README.md

 ## System Architecture

 ![MedTech Chain Architecture](./architecture.png)
-*Figure 1: MedTech Chain architecture showing the data flow between hospitals, blockchain nodes, and the MedTech Chain organization.*
+*Figure 1: MedTech Chain architecture showing the data flow between hospitals, blockchain nodes, and the MedTech Chain organization.
+(Note: Database here was used only for user management.)*

 In this architecture:
 - **Hospitals** provide device data to the blockchain.